- October 18, 2019

 Of course, wealth transfer is enhanced when taxed at the lowest possible rate.
 Therefore, a logical question arises: is there an advantage to paying gift taxes now to avoid potential tax increases in the future?

-“Absolutely, there could be compelling circumstances in which gifting assets today could avoid substantial estate taxes in the future that would otherwise reduce the amount of wealth a family wants to pass down to the next generation,” McEahern says.
+There could be compelling circumstances in which gifting assets today could avoid substantial estate taxes in the future that would otherwise reduce the amount of wealth a family wants to pass down to the next generation.

 Another factor to consider is that the gift tax is “tax exclusive”, meaning the funds used to pay the tax are not subject to the tax.
 However, the same is not true for estate tax, which is “tax inclusive”, meaning the funds used to pay the tax ARE subject to the estate tax.